peekhovsky/trtpo-news-portal-2018/docs/Project Documentation/SRS.md

 #### 3.2\.
 Non-Functional Requierements <a name="3.2"></a>
 ##### 3.2.1\.
 Software Quality Attributes <a name="3.2.1"></a>
 ##### 3.2.1.1 External Quality Criteria <a name="3.2.1.1"></a>
-That work fast in every device that is popular now (nobody wants to use low-speed resources).
-Furthermore, that is important to make simple interface, and beautiful design due to users like to use well-done portals.
+That should work fast in every device that is popular now (nobody wants to use low-speed resources).
+Furthermore, that is important to make simple interface, and beautiful design due to users like to use good-looking pages.
 ### 4\.
 Analogues <a name="4"></a>
 There is some analogues.
-User can make simple sites using [Blogspot](https://www.blogger.com/) and [Wix](https://wix.com/)
+User can make simple sites using [Blogspot](https://www.blogger.com/) and [Wix](https://wix.com/).